1971–72 Georgetown Hoyas men's basketball team: Season recap

-Under these difficult circumstances, Mike Laughna put in a creditable performance on the court during the otherwise dismal season, with 25 points and 11 rebounds at Texas, 22 points and 12 rebounds three days later at San Francisco, and 24 points and 15 rebounds against George Washington, He passed Jim Barry as the top scorer in Georgetown history on March 4, 1972, during a loss at Boston College in the final game of the season and of his collegiate career, and finished with 1,234 career points.
-Despite his efforts, the team won only one game each in December, January, and February.
+Under these difficult circumstances, Mike Laughna put in a creditable performance on the court during the otherwise dismal season, with 25 points and 11 rebounds at Texas, 22 points and 12 rebounds three days later at San Francisco, and 24 points and 15 rebounds against George Washington.
+He passed Jim Barry as the top scorer in Georgetown history on March 4, 1972, during a loss at Boston College in the final game of the season and of his collegiate career, finishing with 1,234 career points.
+Despite Laughna's efforts, the team won only one game each in December, January, and February.

 The 1971–72 team's .115 winning percentage was the worst in Georgetown men's basketball history and well below the previous worst of .238 set by the 5–16 team of 1930–31.
-Magee resigned two weeks after Sigholtz's news conference after a six-year tenure as head coach which saw two winning seasons and one post-season tournament appearance.
+Magee resigned two weeks after Sigholtz's news conference, ending his six-year tenure as head coach which had seen two winning seasons and one post-season tournament appearance.
 Sigholtz resigned nine days after Magee.

 Although it was not known at the time, the 1971–72 season brought a 25-year stretch of mostly undistinguished basketball at Georgetown to an end.
-Although the team had appeared in the National Invitation Tournament in 1953 and 1970, between the 1947–48 season and the end of this season, Georgetown had posted an overall record under .500 and its total of 296 wins during those 25 seasons was the lowest among the 32 Catholic universities playing Division I college basketball in the United States.
+Despite the team appearing in the National Invitation Tournament in 1953 and 1970, between the 1947–48 season and the end of this season, Georgetown posted an overall record under .500 and its total of 296 wins during those 25 seasons was the lowest among the 32 Catholic universities playing Division I college basketball in the United States.
 The team also had had no NCAA tournament appearances since 1943.
 The arrival of John Thompson, Jr., as head coach the following season, however, would begin Georgetown's rise to the status of national basketball power.